 It makes you aware.
 For me I’m busy, but so are you. regardless of 4 kids or 1 or your cat being let out for a poop, regardless of deadlines or freelance and regardless of eustress or distress – we all feel it feel it.
 So dial it in.
 Enjoy where you are at even if just for that 10 sec.
 Things like “Oh my God I have a deadline in 2 days” seem to mentally rewrite themselves into, “I’m so grateful I have a good job.”
 “My kid struck out again” turns to, “I’m blessed my kid is fit and having fun with friends” This kind of Matrix, aha moment, I see the world differently stuff really happens.

-The hot buzz word now is Mindfullness, I think of it as “manly meditation.” a definite part of true “ohm” Buddha style meditation but on a budget.
+The hot buzzword now is Mindfulness, I think of it as “manly meditation.” a definite part of true “ohm” Buddha style meditation but on a budget.

-This seconds long Mindfullness is the window opening up all kinds of new life things for me.
+This seconds-long Mindfulness is the window opening up all kinds of new life things for me.
 It has made me get incredibly into cold water immersion, (look up Wim Hoff) which got me into breathing techniques and holding my breath and for whatever reason has made it more fun for me to be alive.
 I catch myself becoming aware I’m happy.
 And dammit, I needed more of that!
-Red Bull? yeah I like it but this feeling, this perception of satisfaction, doesn’t come from a caffeine/sugar buzz but from the soul!
+Red Bull? yeah, I like it but this feeling, this perception of satisfaction, doesn’t come from a caffeine/sugar buzz but from the soul!

 Now the REFLECTION part of it comes down to this- write it down or bring it up in your prayers or just truly take a mind minute to be aware. as a muse – try this “What were three great things that happened today?” after a few days, I’ll find myself going out of my way to create things to make me happy.

 LIFESTYLE, the other weird tangent came down to this.
-To get points: do something you’ve been putting off that would be a benefit for you, your family, your business, your life, your house or whatever.
-Its the “To Do” list that seems to get so bogged up nothing gets done due to overwhelment. (- yes, I often make up words)
+To get points: do something you’ve been putting off that would be a benefit for you, your family, your business, your life, your house, or whatever.
+It’s the “To Do” list that seems to get so bogged up that nothing gets done due to overwhelming. (- yes, I often make up words)

 A LIFESTYLE POINT!
 My God, it just sounds right.

-Which takes us full circle to why busy ≠ stressed anymore.
-Busy yes, enjoyable..
+This takes us full circle to why busy ≠ stressed anymore.
+Busy yes, enjoyable.
 Yes!

 You can’t plan this fun up!
 My eye wrinkles are earned as my laughter level is high.

-Its the self-awareness of these moments that have changed me the most.
-The Mindfullness if you will, that takes just moments a day to practice and a lifetime to enjoy.
-The discipline to write down (reflect) these things, that are so important to me at the time but are forgotten if I don’t (see Tim Ferris “Jar of Awesomeness.”)
+It’s the self-awareness of these moments that have changed me the most.
+Mindfulness if you will, takes just moments a day to practice and a lifetime to enjoy.
+The discipline to write down (reflect) these things, that are so important to me at the time but are forgotten if I don’t (see Tim Ferris’s “Jar of Awesomeness.”)